tstatler/doctools/guides/node/cli/commands/README.md

 ## CLI Commands

-**acs** provides 14 commands for you to create, manage Node.ACS applications, command usage of these commands is like the following:
+**acs** provides commands for you to create and manage Node.ACS applications.
+Command usage has the following format:

     acs [_COMMAND_] [_COMMON OPTIONS_] [_COMMAND OPTIONS_]